 The 1000SE is completely painted in red, without the characteristic stripes of the 1000S.
 There is also a fairing mounted from the former Le Mans 850.
 To mount the fairing to the 1000SE, the indicators are mounted lower and the headlight brackets are designed differently.
 This is more visible on the shown 1000SE, without a fairing.
 The cap on the lower triple clamp is also different in shape and made of chromed plastic instead of black plastic.
 This is because the flashing lights have moved further down to the lower triple clamp.
 The cap is identical with the ones used on the California III, 1100 and the Mille GT.
 Strangely enough there is a 1000S sticker on the side covers, no 1000SE designation here.

 Two versions of the 1000S have been released, also referred to as the first and second series.
 The dividing line is not so clear here, because Moto Guzzi often used what was available in the warehouse.
 The various admission requirements in different countries also had an impact on the components applied.
 The first series had the Le Mans 1000 engine with 81 HP.
 The second series had two engine versions, the 81 HP of the first series and a 71 HP version of the SPIII / California-

-As an extra information you can see a nice document that was available on the website guzzi1000s.com.
+As an extra information you can see a nice document that could be found on a website that no longer exists.
 There the 1000S is even divided into 3 series.
-Unfortunately, this website is no longer online.

 The images below show the most striking differences between the first and second series 1000S.